 Step 1.
-Inform their teacher of high school counselor of their desire to withdraw.
+Inform their teacher or high school counselor of their desire to withdraw.

 Step 2.
-Email The Institute for Academic Outreach at firstname.lastname@example.org and inform them of your desire to withdraw.
+Email the Institute for Academic Outreach at firstname.lastname@example.org and express their desire to withdraw.

 Step 3.
 Pay their account balance in full including the tuition and any applicable interest and late fees.

-After the student has informed the Institute for Academic Outreach and their teacher of their desire to withdraw, the Institute will process the student’s withdrawal on the basis of a standing order from the Associate Provost and Dean of Graduate Studies stating that students in Competency-Based Mathematics withdrawing from the course at any time prior to the end of the local school district’s school year may withdraw without appeal.
+After the student has informed the Institute for Academic Outreach and their teacher of their desire to withdraw, the Institute will process the student’s withdrawal on the basis of a standing order from the Associate Provost stating that students in Competency-Based Mathematics withdrawing from the course at any time prior to the end of the local school district’s school year may withdraw without appeal.